Calvin-LL/defcon-32-badge-flashy-rom/README.md

 4. The badge should show up as a USB drive on your computer, drag the `rom-firmware.uf2` file onto the drive
 5. Wait for the badge to reboot
 6. Enjoy the flashing lights!
+7. (If you like it, give this repo a star!)

 ## Features